 Community Introductions – The project team has met with county officials and community leaders in more than 100 counties in Kansas, Missouri, Illinois, and Indiana to introduce the project and answer questions.
 These introductory meetings were held in advance of the Community Roundtables and assisted the team in identifying local officials to invite to the Roundtables.
 Grain Belt Express representatives continue to meet with community members throughout the development process.

-Continual outreach – Clean Line strives to answer stakeholder questions in a timely fashion.
-After the Public Open Houses, we continue to meet with elected officials, landowners, and other stakeholders interested in staying informed.
+Ongoing Dialogue with Project Stakeholders – Clean Line strives to answer stakeholder questions in a timely fashion.
+In Missouri, after the Public Open Houses concluded, we continued to hold "office hours" across the project area to meet with landowners and community members.
 If you would like to get in touch with a member of the team, please click here.

 Clean Line holds Local Business Opportunity Meetings to inform local businesses about the project and to provide information about the types of local and regional contractors that could assist in the development, construction, and maintenance of the transmission project.
 To date, 230 business representatives in Kansas, Missouri, Illinois, and Indiana have participated in Local Business Opportunity Meetings.
 More information about Local Business Opportunity Meetings is available here.